DevExpress-Examples/out-of-maintenance-web-dashboard-in-popup-react/readme.md

 # How to display the Web Dashboard in a popup (React)

-This example illustrates how to use the React-based `dx-dashboard-control` component to diplay a dashboard in the [DevExtreme Popup widget](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPopup/).
+This example illustrates how to use the React-based `DashboardControl` component to diplay a dashboard in the [DevExtreme Popup widget](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPopup/).

 ![web-dashboard-react-popup](web-dashboard-react-popup.png)